AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 ## 7.2 Course Structure XSD

 The following is the XML Schema for a course structure.
-All course structures created for LMS import and creaated by the LMS for export shall conform to this XSD.
+All course structures created for LMS import and creaated by the LMS for export must conform to this XSD.

 ```XML
 <xs:schema xmlns="http://aicc.org/CMI5/CourseStructure.xsd" xmlns:xs="http://www.w3.org/2001/XMLSchema"